Gastroenterology Jobs in 2023

 While colorectal cancer rates have been dropping for older patients in recent years, the incidence rates have been growing in younger patients, according to the ACS.

-In 2021, the American College of Gastroenterology issued a new recommendation to start colorectal cancer screening, by colonoscopy or a fecal immunochemical test, at age 45 for people at average risk, which is five years earlier than previous guidance.
+The ACS also issued a new recommendation to start colorectal cancer screening, by colonoscopy or a fecal immunochemical test, at age 45 for people at average risk, which is five years earlier than previous guidance.

 Gastroenterologists can diagnose colorectal cancers at an earlier stage, find colon polyps early so they can be safely removed, and help to prevent colorectal cancers.